nds-swe/swdt/docs/tasks/spring-starter.md

 Investigate this file using Google and answer the following two control questions:

 * What does `@RestController` do?
-* What will be the answer when calling `GET /greet/` and why?
+* What will be the answer when calling `GET /employees/` and why?
+* Why is the response a `Arrays.asList`?
+* Does Spring still work, if you name the file `MyController1.java`?
+If yes, why?

 :::